truonghm/sql-problems/review.md

 | 2021-08          | D      | 6            |
 | 2021-09          | D      | 6            |

-Supposely we are given the first 2 columns, which show the log of agencies that a contract is allocated to for debt collection, and has to create the third one called **no_of_change** which indicates the number of time the values changes over time (**day**).
+Supposely we are given the first 2 columns, which show the log of agencies that a contract is allocated to, and we has to create the third one called **count_change** which indicates the number of time the agancies are changed over time (**day**).

 This task requires the use of `DENSE_RANK()`, `ROW_NUMBER()` and `MIN()` as follows: